HadoopGenomics/Hadoop-BAM/README.txt

 SAM-JDK and Hadoop .jar files ("sam-1.56.jar" and "picard-1.56.jar" and "hadoop-0.20.2-core.jar" for versions 1.56 and 0.20.2 respectively) as well as the Apache Commons CLI .jar provided by Hadoop ("lib/commons-cli-1.2.jar" for version 0.20.2) are in the Java class path.
+In addition, depending on the Hadoop version, there may be more dependencies from the Hadoop lib/ directory.
 A command such as the following:

 	java fi.tkk.ics.hadoop.bam.cli.Frontend

 Is equivalent to the "hadoop jar hadoop-bam.jar" command used earlier.
 This has limited application, but it can be used e.g. for testing purposes.

+Note that the "-libjars" way of passing the paths to the Picard .jars will not work when running Hadoop-BAM like this.

 ------------------
 Summarizer plugins